Scottish philosophy: Moral philosophy

 "Moral philosophy" is the idea that to be morally good one must be motivated by benevolence and a desire for the happiness of others.
-The idea of moral philosophy was can be traced to Francis Hutcheson's work, A System of Moral Philosophy, in Three Books, first published in Glasgow in 1755.
-Hutcheson's moral philosophy emerged as a reaction to Hobbes' psychological egoism and Clarke and Wollaston's rationalism.
+The idea of moral philosophy can be traced to Francis Hutcheson's work, A System of Moral Philosophy, in Three Books, first published in Glasgow in 1755.
+Hutcheson's moral philosophy emerged as a reaction to English philosopher Thomas Hobbes' (1588–1679) psychological egoism, and Samuel Clarke (1675–1729) and William Wollaston's (1659–1724) rationalism.
 The main objection was to the idea that compassion and benevolence are due to the calculations of self-interest and that people should be discouraged from making others sympathetic towards themselves since this reflected their self-interests and was therefore dishonest.
 Hutcheson believed that moral knowledge is gained through our moral senses, of which there are three, these senses are separate from our external five senses.
 The three senses are the public sense, the moral sense and the sense of honour.
 Public sense refers to how we empathize with the happiness or misery of others.
 The moral sense is how we perceive the good and bad ourselves and others and our reaction to that manifestation.
 Sense of honour our reaction of approval or praise when we see or commit a good action.

-Features of Hutcheson’s moral philosophy appear in his aesthetic theory, particularly his theory of our moral sense of beauty and the pleasure we take in it, which is not simply incidental to perceiving beauty.
+Smith similarly rejected self-interest, but departed from the moral sense tradition of Hutcheson, with the principle of sympathy taking its place.
+"Sympathy" was the term Smith used for the feeling of these moral sentiments.
+It was the feeling of understanding the passions of others.
+It operated through a logic of mirroring, in which a spectator imaginatively reconstructed the experience of the person he watches.